2021 Eastleigh Borough Council election

 The 2021 Eastleigh Borough Council election took place on 6 May 2021 to elect 12 councillors to Eastleigh Borough Council.
 Every ward apart from the two member wards of West End North and West End South elected one councillor each.
 This took place at the same time as the elections for Hampshire County Council and the Hampshire Police and Crime Commissioner.

 Results summary

 The Liberal Democrats and Conservatives each gained one seat from each other, meaning that the council composition remained the same.

+2021 Eastleigh Borough Council election (totals summed across all 12 wards' declarations).